-TWNKLS is currently developing a new AR system to address these types of challenges.
+TWNKLS is currently developing, in collaboration with the Dutch police and the Tu Delft , a new AR system to address these types of challenges.
 To do so effectively, we are building on 5 years of scientific findings from the Delft University of Technology in this area.
 The AR system offers the following advantages:

 - More informed decision-making due to detailed situational awareness.

 - Action made possible in much shorter time frames with instant information exchange.

 - Greater accuracy with high-precision tracking and minimal margin of error.

 - Improved collaboration between distributed individuals and teams.

 - Increased common understanding among people with different knowledge and expertise with visual communication tools.